MG 5 SW reliability & safety rating

 The MG 5 is too new to have been tested for crash safety by Euro NCAP just yet.
 There have been concerns in the past over the safety of some Chinese cars, but that reputation has largely been overturned in recent years, particularly for models sold in Europe.
 Most recently, the MG ZS EV achieved a full five-star rating with good scores in all categories from Euro NCAP, so hopefully the MG 5 will replicate those results.

 In July 2021, a suite of active safety and driver-assistance systems known as 'MG Pilot' was added to the 5, in tandem with the introduction of the longer-range model.
-This incorporates active emergency braking, lane-keeping assistance, adaptive cruise control, traffic-jam assistance, high-beam assistance and speed-limit assistance.
+This incorporates active emergency braking, lane-keeping assist, adaptive cruise control, traffic-jam assist, high-beam assistance and speed-limit assist.

 In This Review

 - 1VerdictIt may not be the most exciting or desirable zero-emissions model on sale, but the MG 5 EV electric estate car makes a lot of sense on many levels

 - 2Range, battery & chargingA healthy battery size means a decent range for the MG 5, and charging times aren’t too bad either – whether topping up at home or on the road